HumbleToS/Generic-Extensions/snipes/README.md

 These extensions were written for discord.py.
 They were tested on discord.py v2.1.0 using Python 3.11.1 on macOS.

-All snipe files rely on `asqlite` (https://github.com/Rapptz/asqlite) and `typing_extensions` being installed through pip via `pip install git+https://github.com/Rapptz/asqlite`.
+All snipe files rely on `asqlite` (https://github.com/Rapptz/asqlite) being installed through pip via `pip install git+https://github.com/Rapptz/asqlite`.

 ## Customization